 Never having lost an election and past eighty, Jim Cummings announced in 1972 he would not be a candidate for reelection to the Tennessee House of Representatives.
 James Lanier, a fellow legislator, said, “He was probably the most shrewd and astute politician I’ve ever known” yet said Cummings had a gentleness about him.
 Still, despite his increasing years, Jim Cummings remained a chain smoker, frequently lighting one cigarette from another.
 Nor did “Mr. Jim” lose his fondness for libations.
 Cummings enjoyed an overflowing liquor cabinet on the floor of the House chamber until an inquiring reporter finally exposed its existence.
 Lanier marveled that Cummings stamina, noting the veteran legislator “could go with the youngest man up there all night long and sit through committee meetings all the next day.”

 Following retirement, a wing of the War Memorial Building was named for Cummings and the legislature met in special session in Murfreesboro, Tennessee to name a dormitory in his honor.

 Serving with eight governors, “Mr. Jim” began to wear out from old age.
 Ill, Cummings went to St. Thomas Hospital in Nashville for surgery and continued to fade.
 He died a week before his eighty-ninth birthday.

 For forty years “Mr. Jim” Cummings had worked for the interests of rural people all across the State of Tennessee and was a devoted friend to education especially.
-The lives of the people his service encompassed and touched is impossible to measure, but they and their descendants still walk amongst us.
+The lives of the people his service encompassed and touched are impossible to measure, but they and their descendants still walk amongst us.
 When “Mr. Jim” died, even the undertaker was sorry.